davidsjoberg/ggbump/README.md

 <!-- badges: end -->

-The R package `ggbump` creates elegant bump charts in ggplot.Bump charts are good to use to plot rankning over time.
+The R package `ggbump` creates elegant bump charts in ggplot.Bump charts are good to use to plot ranking over time.

 ## Installation